Category Archives: German Royals

 Christina had nine siblings:

-Christina’s husband the future Karl IX, King of Sweden; Credit – Wikipedia
+Christina’s husband, the future King Karl IX of Sweden; Credit – Wikipedia

-Maria of Palatinate-Simmern, the first wife of the future Karl IX, King of Sweden died in 1589 at the age of 28.
+Maria of Palatinate-Simmern, the first wife of the future Karl IX, King of Sweden, died in 1589 at the age of 28.
 Three years later, forty-two-year-old Karl married nineteen-year-old Christina, the first cousin of his first wife.
 The couple was married on August 27, 1592, at Nyköping Castle in Nyköping, Södermanland, Sweden.
-At the time of the marriage, Karl was a Prince of Sweden and the Duke of Södermanland and so Christina became a Princess of Sweden and the Duchess of Södermanland.
-Karl was a staunch Lutheran and Sweden was then ruled by Karl’s brother Johan III, King of Sweden who, although Protestant, was married to a Catholic Polish princess and had Catholic sympathies.
-Karl’s marriage with Christina created a stronger alliance with the German Protestants.
+At the time of the marriage, Karl was a Prince of Sweden and the Duke of Södermanland, and so Christina became a Princess of Sweden and the Duchess of Södermanland.
+Karl was a staunch Lutheran.
+Sweden was then ruled by Karl’s brother, Johan III, King of Sweden, who, although Protestant, was married to a Catholic Polish princess and had Catholic sympathies.
+Karl’s marriage to Christina created a stronger alliance with the German Protestants.

 Christina and Karl had four children of their own:

-Christina’s younger son Karl Filip; Credit – Wikipedia
+Christina’s younger son, Karl Philip; Credit – Wikipedia

 Christina survived her husband by fourteen years, dying at the age of 52, on December 8, 1625, at Gripsholm Castle in Mariefred, Södermanland, Sweden.
 She was buried in the family crypt at Strängnäs Cathedral in Strängnäs, Sweden, below her husband’s most unusual grave monument, a rider on a horse wearing gold armor placed over the family crypt.
 The gold armor had been made by twelve of Stockholm’s most prominent goldsmiths.